BarsantiMatteo/momeent-adaptive-survey/README.md

 Welcome to the **momeent-adaptive-survey** repository!
 This repository hosts the implementation of a web-based interface for an innovative, simulation-driven adaptive survey approach.

-Below we provide all the essential information to help you get started with the tool and its functionalities.
+Below, you will find all the essential information to get started with the tool and explore its functionalities.

 ---